 How do you know there is a pipeline nearby?

-Pipelines are buried underground.
-Line markers and warning signs are used to indicate the presence of the pipeline in areas along the ROW.
-Here is an example of the marker used to identify the Vantage U.S. pipeline.
+Line markers and warning signs are used to indicate the presence of the underground pipeline in frequent intervals along the ROW.
+Here are some examples of our signage for the Cochin and Vantage systems: